ECSEL: Explainable Classification via Signomial Equation Learning: Classification Benchmark

 \subsection{Results}

 We report accuracy, F1-score, and minority class recall to account for class imbalances.
-Table~\ref{tab:classification_short_table} presents representative results on three datasets, with complete results across all methods and datasets are in Table~\ref{tab:cl_benchmark_results} (Appendix~\ref{app_subsec:full_cl_results}).
+Table~\ref{tab:classification_short_table} presents representative results on three datasets; complete results across all methods and datasets are in Table~\ref{tab:cl_benchmark_results} (Appendix~\ref{app_subsec:full_cl_results}).

 ECSEL achieves the highest F1-score on 4 of 11 datasets (\textsc{Seeds}, \textsc{Hearts}, \textsc{ILPD}, and \textsc{Compas}), demonstrating that its constrained functional form remains highly competitive.
 Table~\ref{tab:classification_short_table} illustrates this pattern: ECSEL substantially outperforms baselines on \textsc{ILPD} (+11.36\% F1 over XGBoost with a 36-point gain in minority recall) and narrowly leads on \textsc{Compas}.
 On datasets where ECSEL is not the top performer, such as \textsc{Transfusion}, it typically trails the best baseline by less than one percentage point while often maintaining superior minority recall (41.67\% vs. 38.89\% on \textsc{Transfusion}).
 Overall, ECSEL ranks within one percentage point of the best method on 9 of 11 datasets.
-On the two remaining datasets with extreme class imbalance (\textsc{Skinnonskin}, \textsc{Mammography}), ensemble methods retain an advantage, though ECSEL maintains competitive minority recall (see Table~\ref{tab:summary_cl_benchmark_results} and~\ref{tab:cl_benchmark_results} in Appendix~\ref{app_subsec:full_cl_results}).
+On the two remaining datasets with extreme class imbalance (\textsc{Skinnonskin}, \textsc{Mammography}), ensemble methods retain an advantage, though ECSEL maintains competitive minority recall.
+While ECSEL's training times are higher than some baselines, it shifts cost from explanation to training: once trained, all attributions are obtained in closed form at negligible cost, whereas black-box models require additional post-hoc procedures such as SHAP or LIME.

+A per-dataset head-to-head comparison with standard deviations over 5-fold cross-validation for F1-score is provided in Table~\ref{tab:summary_cl_benchmark_results}; complete results across all metrics and methods are in Table~\ref{tab:cl_benchmark_results}.
+A dedicated interpretability analysis, including comparisons with SHAP and LIME, is provided alongside the Online Shopping Intention case study of Section~\ref{sec:OSI}.